ElyasMo/ACPs_HS_HSPGs_CS/Pipeline/README.md

 **Figure 10. all important drugs and/or chemichals which cause up or down regulations in HS and CS genes.**

 Once again, [Venn diagram visualisation tool](https://bioinfogp.cnb.csic.es/tools/venny/) can be used to find common chemichals which cause the same LFC changes.
 Accordingly, five common perturbagens caused downregulation and 16 made upregulations in all four cancer cell lines.

+## The results from step 8 and 9 are presented in the article.
+It is hypothesized that the perturbagens which cause dowregulation in HS, HSPGs and CS genes, might be a good candidate for synergitstic studies with anti-cancer peptides (ACPs).
+Because one of the obstacles on way of ACPs functionality is some cell surface components namely HS, HSPGs, and CS.